what makes a good student?

 Anita Cooney, Dean School of Design, Pratt Institute, New York, United States

 “Good students have what can seem like an alchemical combination of curiosity, imagination, and an enthusiasm (or simply a willingness) to make.
 Good students are also comfortable with failure.
 When we fail, we learn what works and what does not.
 Students succeed when they are willing to iterate; to make and remake in order to master the techniques that enable the creative manifestation of their design concepts.
-In our fashion design program at Pratt, we emphasise craft (technique), concept (not just ideas), and context (social, cultural, and historical).
+In our fashion design program at Pratt, we emphasize craft (technique), concept (not just ideas), and context (social, cultural, and historical).
 Technical skill is understood as a way to not only explore and express a concept, but to generate ideas -- we think this ability and process of development is incredibly important.”

 Fabio Piras, MA Fashion Course Director, Central Saint Martins, London, United Kingdom